e1-bsd/omni-common-ui/README.md

 ### Running our linting tools

-1. Run `yarn run lint:css` to run Stylelint.
+1. Run `yarn lint:css` to run Stylelint.
-2. Run `yarn run lint:js` to run ESLint.
+2. Run `yarn lint:js` to run ESLint.

 ### Testing during development

 1. Open a terminal at the root folder of the project.
-2. Run `yarn test -- --wach`.
+2. Run `yarn test -- --wach` or `yarn test -- --wach --silent`.
 3. The tests will run.
 4. The tests will run again automatically when you change the code.